-What happens when you eat in a restaurant and then find the head chef was away?A famous chef was once asked the question “Who cooks when you’re away?” to which he replied “The same people who cook when I am here”.
+What happens when you eat in a restaurant and then find the Head Chef was away?A famous chef was once asked the question “Who cooks when you’re away?” to which he replied, “The same people who cook when I am here”.
 We don’t care who is doing the cooking, just as long as it’s at the same standard that it has always been.
 And remember, Stars are given to the restaurant, not just an individual chef.

 How do you feel when you read that a chef “is not cooking for the guides”?We are delighted whenever we read that.
 Any chef who is not cooking exclusively for their customers has clearly lost their way.
 No chef should cook for the Guides or for anyone or for any reason other than for making their customers happy.

-Two MICHELIN Stars are awarded when the personality and talent of the chef are really evident in their dishes; their food is refined and inspired.
+Two MICHELIN Stars are awarded when the personality and talent of the chef are evident in their expertly crafted dishes; their food is refined and inspired.

 Three MICHELIN Stars is our highest award, given for the superlative cooking of chefs at the peak of their profession; their cooking is elevated to an art form and some of their dishes are destined to become classics.

-What other awards for cooking are there in the MICHELIN Guide?A Bib Gourmand is our award for great value, and highlights simple yet skilful cooking at an affordable price.
-(But we should also say that we are looking for a high standard of cooking just for a restaurant to be recommended in the MICHELIN Guide.
+What other awards for cooking are there in the MICHELIN Guide?The Bib Gourmand is our award for great value, and highlights simple yet skilful cooking at an affordable price.
+(But we should also say that we are looking for a high standard of cooking just for a restaurant to be recommended in the MICHELIN Guide.)

 Do you ever give feedback to a restaurant?No. The only feedback a restaurant should consider is the feedback it gets from its customers.